gagneurlab/spectralis/README.md

 # Spectralis

-Spectralis is new method for de novo peptide sequencing which builds upon a new modeling task, bin reclassification, which assigns ion series to discretized m/z values even in the absence of a peak based on amino acid-gapped convolutional layers.
+Spectralis is a new method for de novo peptide sequencing that builds upon a new modeling task, bin reclassification.
+Bin reclassification assigns ion series to discretized m/z values even in the absence of a peak based on amino acid-gapped convolutional layers.

 Spectralis allows the rescoring of any peptide-spectrum match (PSM, Spectralis-score), which can be used as a post-processing step of any existing de novo sequencing tool or to combine results from multiple de novo sequencing tools.
 Furthermore, Spectralis allows the fine-tuning of peptide-spectrum matches in an evolutionary algorithm (Spectralis-EA).

+For more information see:

+- Daniela Klaproth-Andrade, Johannes Hingerl, Nicholas H. Yanik Bruns, Smith, Jakob Träuble, Mathias Wilhelm, Julien Gagneur: "Deep learning-driven fragment ion series classification enables highly precise and sensitive de novo peptide sequencing", bioRxiv 2023.01.05.522752; doi: https://doi.org/10.1101/2023.01.05.522752

 ## Installation